webmuds/guide/docs/attributes.md

 Reduces the magnitude of incoming defense debuffs.
 This attribute has diminishing returns, so `DefDR = 100` will reduce the magnitude of defense debuffs by 50%.

+### `DefDC` (Defense Debuff Cleanse Points)

+Reduces the duration of defense debuffs on the character.
+This attribute has diminishing returns, so `DefDC = 100` will reduce the duration of defense debuffs by 50%.

 ### `Acc` (Accuracy Points)

 Increases accuracy.
 A value of zero means the character will always miss.

 The final chance to hit is computed against the enemy's `Def`.
 If the `Acc` of the user and the `Def` of the enemy are above zero and equal, the chance to hit will be 50%.

+### `AccMod` (Accuracy Modifier)

+This attribute multiplies `Acc` points.
+Having `AccMod = 1.5` will cause every point in `Acc` to be worth 50% more points.

 ### `AccPct` (Accuracy Percentage)

-Increases accuracy by a percentage.
+Increases accuracy by a fixed percentage.
 A value of `AccPct = 100` means the user will always hit the target, regardless of the target's `Def`, so use with caution.

 Note: the final chance-to-hit percentage can be reduced if the enemy has any points in `DefPct`.
 In such cases, the basic chance-to-hit formula will apply between the final percentages (e.g., equal values yield 50% chance to hit).